-This news item expired on Tuesday, June 23, 2020 so the information below could be outdated or incorrect.
+This news item expired on Tuesday, November 3, 2020 so the information below could be outdated or incorrect.

 Note: Voters will be encouraged to wear face coverings and they will be available to any voter who wants one.
 However, voters will not be turned away if they choose not to wear a face covering.

-- Poll workers will wear proper face coverings and gloves, use hand sanitizer, adhere to sanitation guidelines of hand washing, and will be provided disinfecting wipes for high touch surfaces.
+- Poll workers: Poll workers will wear proper face coverings and gloves, use hand sanitizer, adhere to sanitation guidelines of hand washing, and will be provided disinfecting wipes for high touch surfaces.
 Clear desktop shields will also protect each check-in station.

-- Polling sites will provide markers to help voters stay at least six feet apart from each other.
+- Social Distancing: Polling sites will provide markers to help voters stay at least six feet apart from each other.
 The distance between voting booths and equipment will also be increased to account for social distancing wherever possible.
 Voters are encouraged to maintain social distancing from other individuals.

-- Voters will not be screened for fever or other symptoms and will not be turned away.
+- Screening: Voters will not be screened for fever or other symptoms and will not be turned away.
 Poll workers and early voting workers will self-screen for symptoms or exposures and report to County Elections if they are unable to work because of symptoms.